QuickBlox/chat_bots-sdk/README.md

 sudo chmod +x /etc/init.d/qbchatbot
 ```

-Next you can start a chat bot bot with this command:
+Next you can start a chat bot with this command:
 ```bash
 sudo /etc/init.d/qbchatbot start
 ```